usnistgov/ARIAC_docs/en/latest/_sources/competition/configuration_files.rst.txt

 Sensor Configuration
 --------------------

 The sensor configuration file is defined by the competitor and describes the location of sensors added to the competition environment.
-One example of a sensor configuration file :file:`sensors.yaml` is provided in the test competitor package in the config directory.

 :numref:`sensor-config` shows an example of a sensor configuration file with one of each of the different possible sensors.